nishanthvasudevan/kernelspacecode/README.md

 kernelspacecode
 ===============

-A bunch of kernel space C programs to understand the inner working of the Linux kernel
+A bunch of kernel space C programs to understand the inner workings of the Linux kernel